 By identifying elements in the environment and making certain changes in our lifestyle that contribute to cancer, we can take steps to eliminate them and protect our children and ourselves.

 - Do not smoke – Kids look up to their parents and copy them.
-Never allow anyone in your family to smoke and don’t allow smoking in your home.
+Never allow anyone in your family to smoke and don’t allow

 - Breast-feed them longer – Breastfeeding infants for at least nine months helps to build their immune systems for life.